Dunkl Operators for Arbitrary Finite Groups: A General Picture

 The second and third terms cancel out because of the $\sigma$-invariance of the initial quadratic expression, and the first and last terms are both zero.
 This proves the compatibility property of the ideal, and thus the existence of $\phi^\sim$.

-So the hodc $\Gamma^\sim$ is situated, in terms of the richness of its generating relations, between the universal differential $ \Guni $ of $\Gamma$ and the braided exterior calculus $ \Gbr $ over $\Gamma$.
+Therefore the hodc $\Gamma^\sim$ is situated, in terms of the richness of its generating relations, between the universal differential envelope $ \Guni $ of $\Gamma$ and the braided exterior calculus $ \Gbr $ over $\Gamma$.
 As we know from the general theory these two are the maximal and minimal hodc, respectively, for acceptable hodc's over $\Gamma$. \end{remark}